Things to do in Bukittinggi, Sumatra

 De Kock Café

 Turret Café was our second preferred choice for food in Bukittinggi.
 The food is good but the portions smaller than those at De Kock.
-The beef rending here is exceptional!
+The beef rendang here is exceptional!

 Beef Rendang, a rich, spicy meat dish popular all over Indonesia

 Despite our long uncomfortable journey to Bukittinggi, we were able to enjoy a lovely few days’ retreat in the cool hillside town.
-We were surprised that the town was not popular with foreigners but welcomed having most of it to ourselves!
+We were surprised that the town was not popular with foreigners, but totally enjoyed having most of it to ourselves!